coredns/coredns/middleware/kubernetes/README.md

 		* Note: the embedded IP and embedded port record names are weird.
 I would need to know the IP/port in order to create the query to lookup the name.
 Presumably these are intended for wildcard queries.
+	* Performance
+		* Improve lookup to reduce size of query result obtained from k8s API.
+		  (namespace-based?, other ideas?)
+		* Caching of k8s API dataset.
+		* DNS response caching is good, but we should also cache at the http query level as well.
+(Take a look at https://github.com/patrickmn/go-cache as a potential expiring cache implementation for the http API queries.)
+		* Push notifications from k8s for data changes rather than pull via API?
 * Additional features:
 	* Implement namespace filtering to different zones.
 That is, zone "a.b" publishes services from namespace "foo", and zone "x.y" publishes services